Joy879/alx-system_engineering-devops/README.md

-# A repository to show shell basic commands
+# A repository to show shell basic commands and shell permissions
 * All files are executable